Other

 other objects, organization was indispensable."

-no enforcement of any kind was needed to keep the Church from
+that no enforcement of any kind was needed to keep the Church from

 fragmenting.
 This was true as long as the Church was small and